InteractiveComputerGraphics/splashsurf/README.md

         --smoothing-length <smoothing-length>
-            The smoothing length radius used for the SPH kernel, the kernel compact support radius will be twice the smoothing length (in multiplies of the particle radius) --surface-threshold <surface-threshold>
+            The smoothing length radius used for the SPH kernel, the kernel compact support radius will be twice the smoothing length (in multiplies of the particle radius) --sph-normals <sph-normals>
+            Whether to compute the normals using SPH interpolation (more true to actual fluid surface) instead of area weighted triangle normals [default: on]  [possible values: on, off] --surface-threshold <surface-threshold>
             The iso-surface threshold for the density, i.e. the normalized value of the reconstructed density level that indicates the fluid surface (in multiplies of the rest density) [default: 0.6]